 Stolz and White families papers

 The Stolz and White families papers include biographical material, correspondence, school records, writings, restitution material, and photographs relating to the pre-war, wartime, and post-war experiences of Erika Stolz and her parents, Leon and Rosa, originally of Vienna, Austria.
-At the beginning of the war Erika was sent to boarding school in England and Leon and Rose fled separately to Italy.
-Leon left Italy for Shanghai and Rosa immigrated to the United States.
-After the war Erika immigrated to the United States and Leon moved to Berlin.
-The collection also includes biographical material, correspondence, and photographs relating to the experiences of Dorian White (born Isidor Weizenbaum) in Austria, in a labor camp in France, and immigrating to the United States in 1944.
+At the beginning of the war Erika was sent on a Kinderstransport to Christian boarding school in England.
+Leon and Rosa were divorced in Austria before the war.
+During the war, Leon and his future-wife Hermine fled to Italy and then Shanghai, where they remained until the invasion of the Japanese Imperial Army.
+Rosa and her future-husband Kurt Hauptmann fled to Italy and eventually the United States.
+After the war Erika immigrated to the United States to join her mother and stepfather, and Leon later moved to Berlin.
+The collection also includes biographical material, correspondence, and photographs relating to the experiences of Erika’s husband Dorian White (born Isidor Weizenbaum) in Austria, in a labor camp in France, and immigrating to the United States in 1944.

 Biographical materials relating to Erika include a birth certificate, Austrian passport, German passport (Reisepass), a ration book, Red Cross certificates, and documents relating to her passage to the United States.
 Biographical material relating to Leon include a birth certificate, identification cards for temporary stay in China and for the International Refugee Organization, correspondence relating to his immigration to China, documents regarding his divorce, a passenger list, and a death certificate.
 Rosa’s documentation includes a copy of her birth certificate, a Polish passport, the marriage agreement with Leon, divorce documentation, immigration paperwork, a marriage certificate with Kurt Hauptmann, and a copy of the death certificate for Kurt.
 This series also includes Dorian’s Cuban identification card, affidavits and immigration documents, documentation relating to citizenship in the United States and the changing of his name from Isidor Dory Weizenbaum to Dorian Robert White, a certificate of marriage registration with Erika, and a post-war letter about his mother’s tombstone as well as Hermine’s application to extend her temporary stay in the United States and a letter describing experience.